 L'ALLÉE TOURNANTE-(THE WINDING ALLEY.)

 The first couple promenade, the other couples fall in behind

-Two circles are formed, one within the other: the ladies, by themselves, forming the inner circle, the gentlemen, the outer one.
+in their order, each gentleman holding the hand of his lady Two circles are formed, one within the other: the ladies, by themselves, forming the inner circle, the gentlemen, the outer one.
 The gentleman conductor starts with his lady and waltzes through the winding alley, formed by the two circles, until he reaches his place.
-He then exchanges places with his lady. i. e. she takes his place in the gentlemen's circle, and he takes her place in the ladies' circle.
+He then exchanges places with his lady, i.e. she takes his place in the gentlemen's circle, and he takes her place in the ladies' circle.
 The next couple then perform the same figure, and so on for all the others.
-They finish with a valse générale.
+They finish with a valse gentrale.